Analysis | Everything we know about Kevin McCarthy’s conversations with Trump concerning the Jan. 6 attacks

 Jan.
 11: McCarthy has a lengthy, emotional conversation with Trump

 In this call, McCarthy said that Trump accepted some responsibility for the riot.
 “He told me personally that he does have some responsibility.
-I think a lot of people do,” McCarthy said of the call in a local radio interview at the time, an interview re-upped on Friday by CNN.
+I think a lot of people do,” McCarthy said of the call in a local radio interview at the time, an interview re-upped Friday by CNN.

 Shortly after his call with Trump, McCarthy told Republican lawmakers about it in a private call that same day, Politico reported at the time.
-They reported that McCarthy said he “urged Trump to call up Biden and congratulate him for his win.”
+It reported that McCarthy said he “urged Trump to call up Biden and congratulate him for his win.”

 “I asked him personally today if he holds responsibility for what happened.
 If he feels bad about what happened.
 He told me he does have some responsibility for what happened.
 But he needs to acknowledge that,” CNN reports McCarthy told Republican lawmakers.

 McCarthy told the Bakersfield newspaper, the Californian, that he urged Trump in this call to accept that he lost the election.
-“Stop this!”
-McCarthy recounted telling the president, adding that he also pushed back on Trump describing the attackers as left-wing antifa: “The president said there was some antifa there.
+“Stop this!” he recounted telling the president, adding that he also pushed back on Trump describing the attackers as left-wing antifa: “The president said there was some antifa there.
 I said, ‘No, the people arrested, they’re MAGA.’ ”

 The Jan.
-6 committee says this call also may have veered into what could happen to Trump as punishment: “[I]t appears that you may also have discussed with President Trump the potential he would face a censure resolution, impeachment, or removal under the 25th Amendment.”
+6 committee says this call also may have veered into what could happen to Trump as punishment: “It appears that you may also have discussed with President Trump the potential he would face a censure resolution, impeachment, or removal under the 25th Amendment.”
 They say this call in particular can lend insight into Trump’s “state of mind” after the attack.

 This is a really key moment in the timeline.
 If Trump accepted some responsibility for the attack, even privately, it could dent the narrative he has built up since.
 Trump has spent the past year more or less defending the attackers, saying the “real insurrection” happened on Election Day, when he lost reelection.